Meta.Numerics Library

 Return Value

-The factorial n!.
+The value of n!.

 Exceptions